lintonye/lintonye/_drafts/2017-05-22-reactjs-react-native.md

   image: linton.jpg
 ---

 React receives a lot of interest not only among developers, but also designers.
-[Many designers](TODO DN post) are considering to include React into their toolbox.
-People talk about React, ReactJS, React.js, React Native, Airbnb's [React Sketch.app](TODO) etc. But to my surprise, a lot of people do not really understand the precise difference between those terms (to be honest, myself included, before writing this post).
+[Many designers are considering](TODO DN post) to include React into their toolbox.
+People talk about React, ReactJS, React.js, React Native, [React Sketch.app](TODO) etc. But to my surprise, a lot of them are not aware of the precise difference between those terms.

 This post is an attempt to explain the terms in React family in plain English.
-After reading, hopefully you'll understand a bit more about what React is and the relationship and difference between ReactXYZ.
+After reading this, hopefully you'll understand a bit more about what React is and the relationship and difference between ReactXYZ.

 - React as a paradigm, a way of thinking